OUR STORY

 treating ingredients and the beauty of working with all things raw!

-I couldn’t wait any longer to build something of my own.
-We hired a tiny
+I knew it was time to back myself and build something of my own.
+We

-space in Collingwood and set up our first pop-up, an intimate six-
+hired a tiny space in Collingwood and set up our first pop-up, an

-course, wine-paired dinner.
-The space was small and ill-equipped,
+intimate six-course, wine-paired dinner.
+The space was small and

-but we poured our hearts into it.
-Bora shaped the brand and marketing
+ill-equipped, but we poured our hearts into it.
+Bora shaped the

-while jumping in wherever needed, from behind the scenes to the
+brand and marketing while jumping in wherever needed, from behind the

-kitchen.
-And with the help of our amazing whānau and friends to help
+scenes to the kitchen.
+And with the help of our amazing whānau and

-with FOH.
-We learned so much during that time, but more than anything,
+friends to help with FOH.
+We learned so much during that time, but more

 Our pop-ups ran for a year at Co-Ground, The Moon Wine Bar, Terror